Nutanix-APJ/NHT/index.rst

 .. note::

+If you are attending NHT and in a non-SE role (e.g. CSM, Services) you DO NOT have NUTANIXDC.local credentials.
+Alternate credentials are provided in class to access the HPOC Parallels VDI.

 20 x VDI/VPN User Accounts: PHX-POC0XX-User01, PHX-POC0XX-User02 … PHX-POC0XX-User20 etc.
 VDI/VPN User Password: techX2019!

+XX is your cluster ID

 Parallels VDI
 1. Login to https://xld-uswest1.nutanix.com (for PHX) or https://xld-useast1.nutanix.com (for RTP) using your supplied credentials
 2. Select HTML5 (web browser) OR Install the Parallels Client
 3. Select a desktop or application of your choice.
-  If you are attending NHT and in a non-SE role (e.g. CSM, Services) you DO NOT have NUTANIXDC.local credentials.
-Alternate credentials will be provided in class to access the HPOC XenDesktop environment.